Marudu expedition: Aftermath

-Many cannons were brought aboard the ships or rendered unusable.
-The order to burn the fortress and the perahus prompted the soldiers to set their own fires, sometimes threatening to be trapped by the fire.
-To the regret of the officers, several camphor warehouses were accidentally burned down.
-The valuable raw material could have been sold.
-Finally, the British captured some domestic animals and concluded their mission with a picnic.
+Many cannons were taken aboard the ships or rendered unusable.
+The order to burn down the fortress and the perahus prompted the soldiers to start their own fires, which in some cases threatened to trap them in flames.
+To the officers' regret, several camphor warehouses were accidentally burned down in the process.
+The valuable raw material could have been sold for a good price.
+Finally, the British captured some domestic animals and concluded their operation with a picnic.